 5. A low frequency of accidents and injuries

-Among the most remarkable things about laser cutting machines like the Dremel LC40 or FLUX laser cutters is that they require minimal to no human intervention.
+Among the most remarkable things about laser cutting machines like the FLUX laser cutters is that they require minimal to no human intervention.
 You only need to intervene when inspecting and repairing the machine.
 In line with this, accidents and injuries are less frequent.
 This makes a laser cutter a jeweler’s best friend.

 Using Laser Cutters for Your Jewelry Making

 A laser cutter is a remarkable machine for jewelry making.
 You don’t need expertise or experience to operate a laser cutter.
 Hence, you can use it easily and conveniently to design and produce your jewelry and other accessories.